Monitoring Kubernetes with Datadog

 - With 200+ integrations and full support for custom metrics, Datadog allows you to monitor all the applications running on your Kubernetes clusters

-Thanks to Datadog’s autodiscovery feature, you can continuously monitor your Dockerized applications without interruption even as they expand, contract, and shift across containers and hosts.
+Thanks to Datadog’s Autodiscovery feature, you can continuously monitor your Dockerized applications without interruption even as they expand, contract, and shift across containers and hosts.

-Service discovery continuously listens to Docker events.
+Autodiscovery continuously listens to Docker events.
 Whenever a container is created or started, the Agent identifies which application is running in the new container, loads your custom monitoring configuration for that application, and starts collecting and reporting metrics.
 Whenever a container is stopped or destroyed, the Agent understands that too.

-Datadog’s autodiscovery applies Kubernetes labels to application metrics so you can keep monitoring them based on labels, as you do for Kubernetes and Docker data.
+Datadog’s Autodiscovery applies Kubernetes labels to application metrics so you can keep monitoring them based on labels, as you do for Kubernetes and Docker data.

 First, you need to get the Datadog Agent running on your Kubernetes nodes.

 The Datadog Agent is open source software that collects and reports metrics from each of your nodes, so you can view and monitor your entire infrastructure in one place.
 Installing the Agent usually only takes a few commands.

 For Kubernetes, it’s recommended to run the Agent in a container.
 We have created a Docker image with both the Docker and the Kubernetes integrations enabled.